 Ultimate Skills can morph and advance to Rank IV as well, just like Active skills.
 However, you can only slot one ultimate per weapon.

 You can unlock over 300 skill points through leveling, loot, and quest rewards.
 That means you could access all of the skills, except those that are race and class-specific.

 The skill lines include class, race, craft weapons, world, and armor.
-There’s also guild skills depend on the faction you choose.
+There are also guild skills depending on the faction you choose.
 Then, alliance skills have a PvP focus.